edwardtanguay/PB-Final-Assessment-Live/README.md

 #### D-1.
 Format your string (10 Points)

 * Write function `capitalizeFirstLetter`
-* It should accepts a string as an argument.
+* It should accept a string as an argument.
 * If the argument is no string (e.g. 123 or true) convert it to a string first.
 * The function should convert the first character of each word to uppercase.
 * **Example** _the quick brown fox_ → _The Quick Brown Fox_.